SkypLabs/ble-micro-dockerfile/README.md

     cd ~/mbed_ble/<your application name>
     make

-The *local path* designs the folder on your host system which holds the source code of your application.
+The *local path* refers the folder on your host system which holds the source code of your application.

   [1]: http://www.seeedstudio.com/depot/Seeed-Micro-BLE-Module-w-CortexM0-Based-nRF51822-SoC-p-1975.html